Marcus Aurelius: Childhood

 A bust of young Marcus Aurelius (Capitoline Museum).
 Anthony Birley, his modern biographer, writes of the bust: 'This is certainly a grave young man'.

 From a young age, Marcus displayed enthusiasm for wrestling and boxing.
 He trained in wrestling as a youth and into his teenage years, learned to fight in armour and joined the Salii, an order of priests dedicated to the god Mars that were responsible for the sacred shields, called Ancilia, and possibly for heralding war season's beginning and end.
 Marcus was educated at home, in line with contemporary aristocratic trends; he thanks Catilius Severus for encouraging him to avoid public schools.
 One of his teachers, Diognetus, a painting master, proved particularly influential; he seems to have introduced Marcus Aurelius to the philosophic way of life.
-In April 132, at the behest of Diognetus, Marcus took up the dress and habits of the philosopher: he studied while wearing a rough Greek cloak, and would sleep on the ground until his mother persuaded him to sleep on a bed.
+In April 132, at the behest of Diognetus, Marcus took up the dress and habits of the philosopher: he studied while wearing a rough Greek cloak, and slept on the ground until his mother persuaded him to use a bed.
 A new set of tutors – the Homeric scholar Alexander of Cotiaeum along with Trosius Aper and Tuticius Proculus, teachers of Latin (Note: Birley amends the text of the HA Marcus from 'Eutychius' to 'Tuticius'.) – took over Marcus's education in about 132 or 133.
 Marcus thanks Alexander for his training in literary styling.
 Alexander's influence – an emphasis on matter over style and careful wording, with the occasional Homeric quotation – has been detected in Marcus's Meditations.